martienssenlab/maize-code/README.md

 Launches the `MaizeCode_combined_analysis.sh` if the `-s` option is not set (or no regionfile is given)

 - __MaizeCode_ChIP_analysis.sh__\
-Takes either each replicate independently or merge the bam files of the two replicates\
+Merge biological replicates independently and split into pseudo-replicates\
 Calls peaks with macs2 (calls broad peaks for H3K4me1, and narrow peaks for H3K4me3 and H3K27ac)\
-Makes bigwig files with deeptools (log2 FC vs Input, normalizing each file by CPM)
+Makes bigwig files with deeptools (log2 FC vs Input, normalizing each file by CPM)\
+Make IDR analysis for biological replicates with idr\
+Makes a `selected_peaks` file with the peaks called in the merged sample and both pseudo-replicates with bedtools intersect\
+Makes some stats on the number of peaks

 - __MaizeCode_RNA_analysis.sh__ - ___NOT DONE YET, but expectations are:___\
 Makes bigwig files with deeptools (normalized by CPM)